 - Purchase the full text of UL 325 from Underwriters Laboratories.

-- DASMA (Door and Access Systems Manufacturers Association International) has prepared an excellent FAQ document.
+- DASMA (Door and Access Systems Manufacturers Association International) has also prepared a collection of standards guides.

 Why Do Safety Features Become Compromised?